thinkbase/dev-thinkbase.net/.research/x3dom-container-fill/readme.txt

 The additional:
-  - We include "X3dTooltips.zip" as the handbook, please get the file in "docs" folder;
+  - We include "X3dTooltips.zip" as the handbook, please get it from "docs" folder;
   - JSON is required, please see the folder "JSON-js";